Starting as an engineering manager

 • Driving outcomes

-• Cultivating great leadership in the organisation by coaching your reports who are managers
+• Cultivating great leadership in the organization by coaching your reports who are managers

 • Creating excellent clarifying guidelines